tringular/Basic_minimal/README.md

-## Bringing Shiatsu & Flowers
+## Bringing Shiatsu & Flowers - by Mirja Bastian

-Here is space where I can create some content.

-What is the purpose of Shiatsu & Flowers?
+Shiatsu & Flowers aims to make basic Shiatsu practice and conversation accessible to everyone.

+By means of single sessions, workshops and a podcast series (to be announced) we contribute to the development of a healthy and balanced environment with the individual at it's centre.

 ### Shiatsu

-### can i create a second mark down here?
+Shiatsu is a gentle

+### Flowers

 ```markdown
 Syntax highlighted code block